hello-efficiency-inc/raven-reader/README.md

 RSS Reader
 ==============

-Simple rss reader where you can subscribe to rss feed and read it for later offline.
+Simple rss reader where you can subscribe to rss feed and read it later offline.

 ## Usage